 Arguably the most remarkable thing about “Baby,” however, is the song’s subject matter.
 While the title suggests the usual romantic slow-jam platitudes, it’s actually much more literal than that: the lyrics find Prince’s character and his girlfriend confronting an unplanned pregnancy, initially with dismay, then ultimately giving way to warmth and hopefulness.
 That’s unusual thematic territory for a romantic ballad, to say the least–though apparently not for Prince; Chris Moon recalled another song from the era, “Surprise,” dealing with much the same scenario.
 “I don’t know if this was something he was worried about or wary of,” he said to biographer Matt Thorne, “but I told him I think we want to stay away from babies because that’s not something young girls are going to want to be thinking about” (Thorne 2016).

-Of course, Prince’s teenage preoccupation with unexpected pregnancy does sort of beg the question of whether he was writing from experience; and for at least a few weeks this year, it looked like that might have been a possibility.
-Once it became evident that Prince had passed away without leaving a will, a number of people claiming to be his illegitimate children predictably emerged from the woodwork.
-One of them, a 39-year-old man from Kansas City, Missouri named Carlin Q. Williams, said he was born after his mother had unprotected sex with Prince at a Kansas City hotel in July of 1976.
+Of course, Prince’s youthful fixation on unplanned pregnancy does sort of beg the question of whether he was writing from experience; and for at least a few weeks this year, it looked like that might have been a possibility.
+Once it became evident that Prince had passed away without leaving a will, a number of people claiming to be his illegitimate children emerged from the woodwork.
+One of them, a 39-year-old Missouri resident named Carlin Q. Williams, said he was born after his mother had unprotected sex with Prince at a Kansas City hotel in July of 1976.
 The question of what Prince was doing in Kansas City in 1976 notwithstanding, the math would have checked out for little Carlin to have been the inspiration for “Baby” and/or “Surprise.”
 But alas, it was not to be: Williams submitted to a DNA test, and it came back negative.
 I guess we’ll just have to assume that Prince wasn’t writing what he knew, so much as he was writing what he was mortally afraid of; thinking back to when I was young and fairly new to being sexually active, I can certainly relate.

 Next week, we’ll conclude the story of Prince’s time in New York, which resulted in his much more successful second demo recording.
 First, though, check back Saturday for another crosspost from Andresmusictalk, covering the lovely ladies of Vanity/Apollonia 6.
 As always, thanks for reading!